Hertsmere's parks are among the best in the UK - and that's official!

 Hertsmere's award-winning parks

-King George Recreation Ground in Bushey has the longest running award history and has held the prestigious accolade for an impressive 20 years.
-Aberford Park in Borehamwood has won the flag for 11 years.
-In Potters Bar, Oakmere Park has received the award 16 times and Parkfield was awarded it for the tenth year in a row.
-Fisher's Field Nature Reserve in Bushey has received a special Green Flag Community Award for the tenth time in recognition of the work carried out by local volunteers who manage the site in partnership with the council.
+King George Recreation Ground in Bushey has the longest running award history and has held the prestigious accolade for an impressive 21 years.
+Aberford Park in Borehamwood has won the flag for 12 years.
+In Potters Bar, Oakmere Park has received the award 17 times and Parkfield was awarded it for the elenth year in a row.
+Fisher's Field & Park Local Nature Reserve in Bushey has received a special Green Flag Community Award for the elenth time in recognition of the work carried out by local volunteers who manage the site in partnership with the council.

-The Bushey Rose Garden has won the Green Flag for the eighth time and has also been successful in receiving the prestigious Green Heritage Award due to the historic nature of the garden.
+The Bushey Rose Garden has won the Green Flag for the ninth time and has also been successful in receiving the prestigious Green Heritage Award due to the historic nature of the garden.

-In 2018 Mary Forsdyke Garden and Warren Lake won the award for the very first time.
+In 2018 Mary Forsdyke Garden and Warren Lake won the award for the very first time and retained it for the second time in 2019.

-Thanks go to Borehamwood Four Parks Friends Group, Friends of King George Recreation Ground, Friends of Fishers Fields, Friends of the Rose Garden, garden volunteers and Warren Estate Residents Association who all volunteer their time to make the parks special places to visit, as well as John O’Conners Grounds Maintenance who carry out our maintenance works
+Thanks go to Borehamwood Four Parks Friends Group, Friends of King George, Friends of Fishers Fields, Friends of the Rose Garden, garden volunteers and Warren Estate Residents Association who all volunteer their time to make the parks special places to visit, as well as John O’Conners Grounds Maintenance who carry out our maintenance works.